diegoqueres/newsletter-to-kindle/README.md

-# kindle-periodical-sender
+# newsletter-to-kindle

-**kindle-periodical-sender** is a NodeJS application to create a service for reading RSS feeds regularly and deliver content to Kindle devices.
+**newsletter-to-kindle** is a NodeJS application to create a service for reading RSS feeds regularly and deliver content to Kindle devices.

 Content is delivered using _Amazon&#39;s Send to Kindle service_.
 See more at [https://www.amazon.com/gp/sendtokindle/email](https://www.amazon.com/gp/sendtokindle/email).